Africa Ecosystems Mapping

 global mapping methodology

 Each of these data layers were generated at the highest possible resolution, and are being made available to scientists and managers for a variety of applications, including the development of customized, application-specific ecosystem delineations for particular geographic areas.
-User customized access to these data is provided via the

 Products - Data Viewer

-page of this site.
-In addition, pre-packaged downloadable zip files containing the various ecosystems layers for the entire country are available at:
+and pre-packaged downloadable zip files containing the various ecosystems layers for the entire country are available at:

 Climate - in terms of temperature, precipitation and continentality - is a primary determinant in the distribution of African vegetation / ecosystems.
 Salvador Rivas-Martinez and Salvador Rivas-Saenz (2004) developed a global bioclimatic classification system that quantifies key bioclimatic indices reflective of vegetation distributions.
 These indices can be used to model thermotypes (i.e. hot-cold gradients), and ombrotypes (i.e. wet-dry gradients).
 Their model was translated into GIS spatial algorithms to produce bioclimate data for the US ecological systems mapping project (Sayre and others, 2009).
 These spatial models were used (with minor adaptations) with Worldclim climatological data (Hijmans et. al. 2005) to model/map African ombrotypes and thermotypes.
 These two datasets were then combined to produce an isobioclimate map with a total of 157 composite classes.